Bothrops erythromelas: Description

 Adults may attain a total length of 54 cm, which includes a tail 6.5 cm long.
-Can grow to a maximum of about 0.85 cm.
+Can grow to a maximum of about 0.85 m.

 Dorsally, B. erythromelas is reddish brown, with a double series of black or dark brown triangular markings, which may be alternating or opposite.
 The head is dark brown on the top and sides, with some darker markings.
 Ventrally, it is yellowish, speckled with brown, and with dark spots extending from the sides of the ventrals onto the first two dorsal rows.
 Eyes are moderately large in size, with vertically elliptical pupils.

 The strongly keeled dorsal scales are arranged in 21 rows at midbody.
 Ventrals 144–155; anal plate entire; subcaudals divided 33–35.
 It's mainly a terrestrial and nocturnal snake, but climb into low vegetation.
 Tend to hide its head when approached.
 Highly irascible, can strike violently with minimal provocation.
 Feeds mainly on rodents and lizards.